sylvestb/WLZ/README.md

 ![School Hubs](https://github.com/sylvestb/WLZ/assets/169618458/b859e5be-ad10-46b5-a34c-d2d3d8f88997)

-# k-Means Clustering & Optimal CYP targeting
+# K-Means Clustering & Optimal CYP targeting
 The algorithm and related algorithms such as plain [k-Means clustering](https://en.wikipedia.org/wiki/K-means_clustering) apply to a number of other useful applications, e.g. identifying cluster of students by relevant criteria such as geographical location as we just did for schools... or equally by interests/strenths/areas of opportunity (think scores in different fields as reported by questionaires or Skills-Builder-style benchmarks).
 This can be particularly relevant for the creation of target groups for events or newsletters.

 The fundamental idea is to see each CYP as represented by N coordinates (e.g. 1/ longitude 2/ latitude 3/ communication rating 4/ problem solving rating 5/ self-management rating 6/ collaboration rating 7/ assessed interest in field X 8/ assessed interest in field Y ...
 N/ assessed interest in **** ), much like we saw schools represented by 2 coordinates (1/ longitude 2/ latitude).
 This is commonly known as an N-dimensional space (as opposed to the 2-dimensional space of geographical coordinates).
 It is then possible to identify the main characteristics of each cluster/CYP-group by looking at what is technically known as the "centroid" of each group.

 As a matter of fact the analysis of schools clustering into geographical hubs could also be extended to higher dimensions using non-geographical data, which would help identify other logical school groupings based on their specific characteristics and target them better with the programmes WLZ offers.
 Implementation of these techniques from the above example should be fairly straightforward.

+# Potential directions
+Once extensive data has been gathered about schools, CYP and the outcomes of the programme, extensive analysis of the different outcomes and their links to various criteria is possible using standard Machine Learning techniques - this would be a powerful way of diagnosing what issues should be targeted as a matter of absolute priority and what interventions are the most efficient.
+WLZ may want to work on this internally (either upskilling existing staff or finding someone with relevant expertise externally) or by working externally by sharing some of the (properly anonymised) data in ML challenges such as [this](https://www.kaggle.com/competitions?hostSegmentIdFilter=2)